 Students must formally present a thesis proposal within 14 months after admission to the program.

-Students will be required to submit and defend an original research thesis.
+Students will be required to submit and defend a research thesis.

 Admission requirements and information